openstack/octavia/devstack/samples/README-Vagrant.md

     vagrant ssh

-4) Continue on the common section bellow
+4) Continue on the common section below

 Multinode
 ~~~~~~~~~